vildocompany/vildocompany.github.io/_pages/data analysis.md

 [chart]

-From the chart above, it is clear that **a lot** of churn users are on their 0-2 day on the platform.
-Even though this is a recurring problem with digital platforms, every company are different and it is important to find the specific number.
+From the chart above, it is clear that **a lot** of churn users are on their 0-2 day on the platform; this is a recurring problem with digital platforms.

+Since the breakpoint for the churn rate is on 0-2 day, there are 2 possibilities where the problem is at: (1) sales funnel – completing purchase; (2) retention funnel – loyal user conversion.
+A brief skim through the data shows that all users have a minimum of `1` purchase complete; there are no problem with user’s first-purchase; it is a retention funnel problem.

 ## Finding User Characteristics
 With the information we get from analysing Churn-Tenure data, we can split the users into 2 segments: (1) Churn Users – users that are churn and on their 0-2 day; (2) Retained Users – users that stays for longer.